avinashsingh/mcp-sdlc-tracker/README.md

 12. "Remove dependency: Story 3 no longer depends on Story 2"
 13. "List user stories ordered by dependencies (least dependent first)"

+### Epic Dependencies
+14. "Add dependencies: Epic 2 depends on Epic 1, Epic 3 depends on Epic 2"
+15. "Remove dependency: Epic 3 no longer depends on Epic 2"
+16. "List epics with dependency information"

 ### Bug Tracking
 7. "Create bugs: 'Login fails on mobile devices' (Critical, reported by tester) and 'Password reset email not sent' (High, reported by productmanager)" (Note: User story and task references are validated if provided)
 8. "List all open bugs with high severity"